-Basically, a home inspection is a thorough visual examination of the physical structure and the major systems of a home.
+Basically, a home inspection is a thorough visual examination of the physical structure and the home’s major systems.
 Professional inspectors are licensed and insured in their jurisdiction, and they have a checklist of items they examine to ensure they’re safe and not defective.
 The following things are included in any list of items checked during any inspection:

 - Damaged roof.